 Yes, the Payment Schedule is found on the Payments page.
 If you miss a payment deadline and costs have increased due to adding you in after the group's air/lodging purchases have been made, those costs will be added to your overall trip costs.

 Possibly . . . we will start a Waiting List.
 If space opens, we will fit you in on a first-come/first-served basis.
 Due to changes in family schedules and other factors, this occasionally happens.
 Trip size maxes out at 30 people.

 Can I join the trip last minute?

 Yes, but at a price!
 It depends on how "last minute" you are.
-We generally purchase airfare and pay for lodging months in advance of our trip departure.
+We generally purchase intra-European airfare and pay for lodging months in advance of our trip departure.
 Adding someone in after that often means the airfare cost will have increased and the lodging space needed may go at a higher rate.
 Those costs are passed on to you.
 Entrance fees to sites & exhibits are not usually affected, but the increased airfare costs and lodging costs (above what the rest of the group is paying) can be hundreds of dollars more.
 However, we are happy to work with you to try to keep the costs down, should you add in late.
 Often, as a late add-in, if you're able to fly on slightly different flights than the rest of the group, your additional cost will be minimal.
-As a side note, the trip payment is divided into 4 scheduled payments between November - April 2020.
+As a side note, the trip payment is divided into 4 scheduled payments between December 2023 - April 2024.
 Payment schedule details are on the PAYMENTS page.

 Here is a sample itinerary.
-Dates are not exact until the week of the trip, but the sites are part of what you will experience.
+Dates are not exact until the week of the trip, but the sites listed are part of what you will experience.
 During the trip, this itinerary is updated regularly.
 It provides each student a daily schedule of their Site Expert sites so they can be prepared before heading out each day, thus enabling you to share effectively at each of your chosen sites.
 Additionally, it is a great way for family & friends back home to follow your adventures.

 List of some of the HISTORIC SITES you will visit.

-Last year's itinerary:
+Previous year's sample itinerary: